raijinstorm/snowflake_task/README.md

-# snowflake_task

-# Airflow and MongoDB ETL Pipeline
+# Snowflake ETL Pipeline with Airflow

-This project demonstrates a simple ETL (Extract, Transform, Load) pipeline using Apache Airflow and MongoDB.
-The entire application, including the Airflow services and the database, is containerized using Docker.

-The pipeline is designed to automatically detect a new CSV file, process its contents, and load the cleaned data into a MongoDB database.

-### How It Works
+This project showcases the creation of a small Data Warehouse (DWH) using Snowflake, a powerful cloud-based columnar database.
+The ETL pipeline is built with Apache Airflow and processes data through multiple stages to prepare it for analytics and dashboards.

+The pipeline involves several structured layers:

+* **Raw Stage:** Initial load of data directly from source CSV files.
+* **Core Stage:** Transformed and cleaned data with applied constraints.
+* **Analytics Stage (Data Mart):** Data structured for efficient analytical queries and dashboarding.

 -----